-In addition to their core business courses, students of the Business Management & Human Resources Management program delve into the theory and strategy behind talent management, business performance and employment law.
+In addition to their core business courses, students of the BA (Hons) in Business Management (Human Resources Management) program delve into the theory and strategy behind talent management, business performance and employment law.
 Case studies center on real work-based issues with strategic implications.
 You will learn about managing people from a social, cultural and political point of view while developing personal skills, such as working in a group and time management.

-The Business Management & Human Resources Management curriculum tackles change, equipping students with the tools necessary to navigate developments that arise within the working world.
+The BA (Hons) in Business Management (Human Resources Management) curriculum tackles change, equipping students with the tools necessary to navigate developments that arise within the working world.
 In addition, students will also:

 Understand human resources practices and their importance in managing people.

 Direct human capital within an ever-changing business environment.

 Build functional knowledge of the strategic aspects of human resources management.

 Manage information and communication effectively both as an individual and as a team member.